internetarchive/brozzler/job-conf.rst

 How inheritance works
 =====================

-Most of the available options apply to seeds.
-Such options can also be specified at the top level, in which case the seeds inherit the options.
+Most of the settings that apply to seeds can also be specified at the top level, in which case all seeds inherit those settings.
 If an option is specified both at the top level and at the level of an individual seed, the results are merged with the seed-level value taking precedence in case of conflicts.
 It's probably easiest to make sense of this by way of an example.

 In the example yaml above, ``warcprox_meta`` is specified at the top level and at the seed level for the seed http://one.example.org/.
 At the top level we